 - “Who Do People Blame for Affective Polarization?” (with Seo-young Silvia Kim) Under Review

-- “Archive: A Database of Tabulated Results from American Ranked-Choice Voting Elections” (with Jordan Holbrook) Under Review
+- “Archive: A Database of Tabulated Results from American Ranked-Choice Voting Elections” (with Jordan Holbrook) Revise and Resubmit

 Software